 “My girlfriend moved out last week and now she won’t let me even see our two-year-old child.
 What can I do?”
-At Sterling Law, I hear these desperate phone inquiries from unmarried Michigan fathers.
-After confirming that the girlfriend is not married to another man, I ask, “Are you the father on your child’s birth certificate?
+At Sterling Law, we hear these desperate phone inquiries from unmarried Michigan fathers.
+After confirming that the girlfriend is not married to another man, we ask, “Are you the father on your child’s birth certificate?
 Did the mom and you sign an Affidavit of Parentage (AOP)?
-Are there any court orders regarding custody or parenting time?”
-Many of these dads have been changing diapers, coaching soccer, and dishing up mac-n-cheese right along with the moms of their kids, but are suddenly being denied access to their children.

 If parentage has not yet been established, or if parentage is in question, we can also assist you with a paternity action.

 Research has indicated how very important it is for child development that kids have access to their dad and that is true whether the dad was married to the mom or not.
 Dads without a parenting time plan providing overnights with their children also pay the highest premium in child support.

 Call Sterling Law at (877) 923-2326 for a free unmarried parent phone consult.
 We follow up telephone consults with a Case Evaluation.

 At a Case Evaluation, we meet with you in person (or by phone if you are unable to come to one of our offices).
 After an intake interview, we hear the details of your story and your goals.
 We help you understand your legal rights.
 After we help you sort it all out, we create for you a Plan of Action identifying your Next Steps to reach your goals.
 We charge a flat fee of $95.00 for the Case Evaluation.
 Most people find that the Case Evaluation is extremely helpful.
 We see these potential clients lift their shoulders back and breathe a sigh of relief when they leave our office following a Case Evaluation.